-As part of its new communications strategy, Brandwatch was keen to own the conversation around 2016’s Christmas adverts.
-The task was to position Brandwatch as a provider of social data around the adverts as well as a thought leader that could provide intelligent insight.
+As part of its new communications strategy, Brandwatch was keen to own the conversation around Christmas adverts.
+The task was to position Brandwatch as a provider of social data around the Christmas adverts as well as a thought leader that could provide intelligent insight.

 Bottle recommended pre-planning every detail so that Brandwatch could benefit from the ‘fastest finger first’ approach to communications.

-It also enabled the Bottle team to build up a relationship of trust and familiarity, keeping journalists informed about when adverts were expected to air and pushing Brandwatch to the front of their minds as a data provider and thought leader.
+It also enabled the Bottle team to build up a relationship of trust and familiarity.
+Keeping journalists informed about when adverts were expected to air and pushing Brandwatch to the front of their minds as a data provider and thought leader.